 •Team Member, Corporate Board Member magazine and FTI Consulting Inc., one of America's Best Corporate Law Firms, 13th Annual Legal Industry Study, 2013

-•Named, BTI Client Service All-Star, BTI Consulting Group, 2012
+•Named, Client Service All Star, BTI Client Service All-Stars Report, 2012

 •Listed, Euromoney's Guide to the World's Leading Mergers and Acquisitions Lawyers, 2011